 Since I started my Etsy shop way back in 2012, I get asked one common question all the time.

-Usually it’s while I’m waiting in the line to pick my kids up from school, or hanging out chatting with people at church (ie. places where I can’t really start in on an hour long teaching talk).
+Usually, it’s while I’m waiting in the line to pick my kids up from school.
+Or maybe I’m hanging out chatting with people at church (ie. places where I can’t really start in on an hour-long teaching talk).

 But it always is along these same lines: